BIN Checker: Understanding Bank Identification Numbers

 BIN cloning is as the name implies cloning of the actual debit or credit card.
 Moreover, not only the BIN number and the cardholder name is cloned, but so does a magnetic stripe and a chip.
 Later, a cloned card is resold or used to purchase goods.

-An automated BIN checker can also automatically and instantly assess the transaction risk and mitigate it before it’s finalized.
+As a business owner, it is your responsibility to ensure you protect your business from fraud.
+Thankfully, several tools can help you with that, including a BIN lookup tool.
+An automated BIN checker can automatically and instantly assess the transaction risk and mitigate it before it’s finalized.
 With the BIN data available to you, you can escalate the case to the bank issuer.
+So, here is some useful information on how to integrate a BIN checker into your payment processing system.

 Frequently Asked Questions